n1t5ua5/code-journal/journal.md

 # Wednesday, 02/21/2024
 https://www.atlassian.com/software/jira

 I've been meaning to open a Jira account for awhile now to start working regularly with ticketing systems for my business.
 Knowing the full benefits of note taking, I know that using this system will help put that knowledge to good use.
 Technical documentation has grown on me, as it provides insight into not only fixing bugs & troubleshooting in the past & present, but it becomes an index for the future on how to fix unique problems then too.
+I like the interface so far, my first project is going to be about something new I'm building.
+Also, the Major League Soccer season starts tonight which means I'll know soon if my 3rd party API is still working inside the MLS Monitor project.
+I'll call it quits once all teams have played at least one game though.

 # Tuesday, 02/20/2024